privapps/notebook/README.md

 ## App demo
 [![](https://privapps.github.io/notebook_m.jpg)](https://d.tube/#!/v/n0teb00k.privapps/QmXY3YD71CpFnQEMVa64aDeLUgGiEfKAqNMomyqahiEund)

+## Tip
+- There is a `View All` utton, which show all pages together.
+You can use browser's search there to find the information you need
+- If you want to make a link to another notebook, sometimes the browser won't refresh due to the routing did not change.
+You can add another ```/``` in front of ```/index.html``` to work around that.

 ## How it Work
 * You create or modify the notebook at your browser from the local computer.
 Then you can choose to save it as a file, or publish to the web.